owncast/owncast.github.io/docs/plugins/handlers.md

 ## Chat events

+If you're specifically building a chat-focused plugin, start with [Chat plugins](/docs/plugins/chat).
+This page remains the complete handler reference across all plugin capabilities.

 ### `onChatMessage(msg)`

 Fires once per chat message after filters have run and the message is being broadcast to viewers.